nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 ## Implementing the request handlers

-Let's now look at how to use these different monads and nested environments, by implementing some request handlers.
-We'll go a couple levels down, and write the handler for the "create project" endpoint from level 3:
+Let's now look at using these different monads and nested environments by implementing the request handlers.
+As an example, we'll write the handler for the "create project" endpoint from level 3:

 ```text
 POST /v1/organizations/:organizationId/projects
 ```

-The handler will:
+This handler will:

-- Create an new telemetry span, using the `tracer` and `activeSpan` from the `AppEnv` parent context
+- Create a new telemetry span using the `tracer` and `activeSpan` from the `AppEnv` parent context
 - Grab the current `userId` from the `AppAuthenticatedEnv` parent context
-- Grab the current `projectOrganization` from its own `AppProjectEnv` context
+- Grab the current `projectOrganization` from the `AppProjectEnv` handler context
 - Save a new project record in the database using the `dbPool` connection information from the `AppEnv` parent context

-- Log a message saying the project was created using the `appLogger` from the `AppEnv` parent context
+- Log a message using the `appLogger` from the `AppEnv` parent context
-- Send a response most likely, but we'll skip over that part
+- Send a response, but we'll skip that part for this example

-Since all the handler monads are newtypes over `ReaderT` and have a `MonadReader` derived instance, we can use [`asks`](https://hackage.haskell.org/package/mtl-2.3.1/docs/Control-Monad-Reader-Class.html#v:asks) along with the path through the nested environment records up to the specific context attribute that we need.
+Since all the handler monads are newtypes over `ReaderT` and have a `MonadReader` derived instance, we can use [`asks`](https://hackage.haskell.org/package/mtl-2.3.1/docs/Control-Monad-Reader-Class.html#v:asks) with the path through the nested environment records up to the specific context attribute we need.
 Here is a first implementation:

 ```haskell
 createProjectHandler :: CreateProjectRequest -> AppProject CreateProjectResponse